 For those searching for stocking stuffers or cool goody bag gifts, you can't miss a trip to Flying Tiger, which is also at City Point.

 For a trip into shopping history, head to the iconic Macy's on Fulton Street.
 The art deco structure was originally Abraham & Strauss.
-It's now undergoing renovations, but it's open to the public.
-For a deeper look into the history of the building, read a recent non-fiction book about the historic department store.
+For a deeper look into the history of the building, read a non-fiction book about the historic department store.

 After you've finished your shopping spree, you will have plenty of dining options.
 Fulton Mall is home to an outpost of the popular Shake Shack.
 You can find almost every fast food chain in the area, but you might want to hold off of those eats because there are tons of first-rate food in the area.
 Be sure to allow enough time to explore DeKalb Market Hall, which opened to the public in spring 2017 as "notably one of the largest food halls in the country, offering a distinctly Brooklyn point of view."
-The 33,000-square-foot space is home to almost 40 local and regional food outposts including The Arepa Lady, Steve's Key Lime Pies, Wilma Jeans, Hard Times Sundaes, Ample Hills, Bun-ker, Wilma Jean, Fulton Landing Seafood Company, and Katz’s Delicatessen’s where the famed deli will expand and open its first new outpost after decades at the Lower East Side location.
+The 33,000-square-foot space is home to almost 40 local and regional food outposts including The Arepa Lady, Hard Times Sundaes, Ample Hills Creamery, Bunker, Fulton Landing Seafood, and A Taste of Katz’s.

 If all of this food isn't enough for you, DeKalb Market Hall hosts daily entertainment programming in its two dedicated spaces: a custom-built show kitchen and an event space, DeKalb Stage, as well as a 40-foot bar designed by Brooklyn artists.
 Serious home chefs will love the nose-to-tail grass-fed butcher, a fishmonger, an artisanal cheese counter and an on-site bakery.
 After you've had your fill of good eats, see a flick on the oversized screens at the Alamo Draft House.
 If you like to dine while you watch a movie, the Alamo Drafthouse has a great menu or eats.